(Disclosure: Some of the links below may be affiliate links. For more information, read my disclosure.)

 Unfortunately, you cannot invest in an index.
 You need to find a mutual fund or an Exchange Traded Fund (ETF) that follows this index.
 And once again, there are often several funds following the same index.
 Therefore, you will need to choose between different index funds.

 I wrote a complete article about how to choose between different index funds if you want all the details.
-Here are some things you need to consider when doing this choice:
+Here are some things you need to consider when making this choice:

 - The Total Expense Ratio (TER).
 How much the fund is charging on your assets is very important.
 You want to limit the fees to a minimum.